dmonty2/audacity-pemf/README.md

  - frequency@pluserate:minutes,frequency2@pulserate2:minutes2,... comma seperated sets.  frequency the magnet runs at, [ optional @pulserate for magnet on/off Hz], [ optional :minutes to run ].
 Can also invert the wave with -freq e.g. -120@8.
  - Default pulse Hz - when @pulserate is not specified.
  - Default time - minutes to run each set when :minutes is not specified.
- - Pulse duty cycle - % of the pulse cycle that will be in the ON state.
-(49-50% even on/off).
-For some waveforms this is not implemented and defaults to 50%.
+ - Pulse duty cycle - % of the low-frequency pulse that's in the ON state.
+Default is 50%.
- - Magnet duty cycle - This is not used in current release and may soon be removed.
-It was useful in finding an optimal duration of the main pulse which is 0.5ms to 1.0ms.
-The magnetic field quickly falls off with longer duty cycles.
- - Magnet amplitude - just shy of 100% keeps waveform clean.
-This has also been replaced with "normalize" function.
- -

 pemf-v3.ny - Has less options and is overall easier to operate.
  - magnet pulserate is fixed at 120Hz in a semi sawtooth DC pulse.